President Trump declares Sunday as ‘National Day of Prayer’ amid coronavirus concerns

 “It is my great honor to declare Sunday, March 15th as a National Day of Prayer.
 We are a Country that, throughout our history, has looked to God for protection and strength in times like these…. ….No matter where you may be, I encourage you to turn towards prayer in an act of faith.
 Together, we will easily PREVAIL!”

 The annual National Day of Prayer is scheduled for May 7.
-Trump’s announcement came after he declared a national emergency over the coronavirus pandemic.
+Trump’s announcement came after he declared a national emergency over the coronavirus pandemic on Friday.